-For recent published articles see News
+For published articles see News

 VLC systems are presently being developed by scientists seeking to create ultra high-speed, high security, biologically friendly communications networks that allow the creation and expansion of seamless computing applications using very large bandwidth high-frequency pulsed light instead of radiowaves and microwaves.

 Such systems use modulated light wavelengths emitted (and received) by a variety of suitably adapted standard sources, such as indoor and outdoor lighting, displays, illuminated signs, televisions, computer screens, digital cameras and digital cameras on mobile phones for communication purposes, primarily through the use of Light Emitting Diodes (LEDs).

 Their use may help provide both partial and full solutions to a number of technological problems: increasingly limited availability of conventional bandwidths for electronic equipment; possible communications interference with sensitive electrical equipment; data security; and perceived negative health consequences when exposed to raised radiofrequency and microwave levels.

 The incorporation of VLC components into everyday technology is being investigated by a number of universities, corporations and organisations worldwide, and has already resulted in the creation of the Japan Electronics and Information Technology Industries Association’s JEITA standards (2007) for a “visible light ID system”, and a Specification Standard in 2008 by the Visible Light Communications Consortium (VLCC) - as a result of its joint cooperative agreement with the Infrared Data Association (IrDA).
 The Institute of Electrical and Electronics Engineers (IEEE) Wireless Personal Area Networks working group 802.15.7 Task Group 7 is also developing a standard for VLC technologies that should be finalised by the end of 2010, whilst the EU-funded OMEGA project is investigating ways in which such technology can be incorporated into home networks.